Getting a Reliable Home Energy Audit

 RESNET is primarily geared to newer homes and providing a HERS (Home Energy Rating) Index Score.
 This score can provide with a general idea of how efficient a home is.
 The lower the score the better or more efficient the home is.
 HERS Index scores are very popular in the real estate industry, where a seller can provide the buyer with a certified HERS Index score to make their home more attractive than homes that don’t provide any information about how energy efficient the home is.

 BPI primarily focuses on older and existing homes.
 BPI certified Building Analysts have nearly the same training as the RESNET certification, however, the BPI pays more attention to the safety and combustion issues that can be present in older homes.
-Also, some government incentives are geared towards the BPI certification as it tends to be focused on retrofitting and fixing the issues of older homes.
+Also, some government incentives are geared towards the BPI certification for home energy audits as it tends to be focused on retrofitting and fixing the issues of older homes.

 We hope we cleared up any confusion on the part of the reader as to which certification does what.
 If you have any questions, please feel free to contact us: firstname.lastname@example.org.